sjsu-cs-149-03/xv6-doc/labs/util.md

 Have a look at the
 [lab tools page](tools.md) for setup tips.

-If you haven't imported the xv6 repo to your github account:

-From your github account, click + at the top right, choose Import Repository and set the following fields:
+If you haven't imported the xv6 repo to your github account, then from your github account, click `+` at the top right, choose Import Repository and set the following fields:

 - The URL for your source repository: https://github.com/sjsu-cs-149-03/xv6-labs.git
 - Repository name: xv6-labs